Adapt3R: Adaptive 3D Scene Representation for Domain Transfer in Imitation Learning

 Abstract

-Adapt3R is a unified method for extracting scene representations from RGBD inputs for imitation learning, and is designed to work well with a variety of state-of-the-art imitation learning algorithms.
+Adapt3R extracts scene representations from RGBD inputs for imitation learning, and is designed to work well with a variety of state-of-the-art imitation learning algorithms.
 It starts by lifting pre-trained foundation model features on RGBD inputs into a 3D scene representation.
 Then, after a carefully designed point cloud processing step, it uses attention pooling to compress the point cloud into a single vector z which can be used as conditioning for a policy in an end-to-end learning setup.

 Real Robot Videos